- Breast lift: Mastopexy

 Dr. Brown is a specialist in mastopexy surgery.
 She focuses on the creation of upper medial pole breast fullness and a beautifully attractive cleavage, using your natural tissue and avoiding the need for an implant.
 Women of all breast sizes are able to achieve attractive, perky and youthful breasts, which contributes to a healthy and fit-looking silhouette.

-Please contact Desert Hills Plastic Surgery Center online or call 702-260-7707 today to discuss your breast lift options for free with Las Vegas Board-certified plastic surgeon Dr. Hayley Brown.
+Please contact Desert Hills Plastic Surgery Center online or call 702-260-7707 today to discuss your breast lift options with Las Vegas Board-certified plastic surgeon Dr. Hayley Brown.